 Hiking is a very popular activity in the Périgord Noir, whether you're a family or a sportsman, it can be adapted to suit all levels of ability and the time you have available.
-Discover the Périgord Noir through hiking during your stay at our Slow Village campsite in the Périgord Noir.
+Discover the Périgord Noir through hiking, during your stay at our open-air hotel in the Périgord Noir at Slow Village.

 Hiking trails to visit the Périgord Noir

-The Périgord Noir abounds in marked trails and small paths of exceptional richness, all year round and for the whole family.
+The Périgord Noir abounds in marked trails and small paths that are exceptionally rich, all year round and for the whole family.
 For lovers of prehistory and heritage, the Périgord Noir is a land of remarkable natural sites and historical remains.

-You'll be able to admire Périgord castles, abbeys, troglodyte sites and medieval villages along the valleys and rocky promontories.
-This region with its rich history can be explored on a wide range of hikes, all of which sound like an invitation to daydream.
+The valleys and rocky promontories of the Périgord region are home to castles, abbeys, troglodyte sites and medieval villages.
+This region with its rich history can be explored on a wide range of hikes that sound like an invitation to daydream.

 Various hiking trails in Périgord Noir